Hringsbjarg cliff is a 60-metre-high cliff on the east side of the Tjörnes peninsula in North-East Iceland.

 Visiting the Fjallahöfn beach on a sunny summer day - 20 degrees C (the following day I woke up in a tent in Ásbyrgi in 7 degrees C and heavy rain!)

-Driftwood was especially valuable for remote areas in Iceland, just imagine getting this present from the sea!
-The driftwood was used instead of coal and of course for making furniture and construction.
-The salt in the sea makes the wood very hard and good for that kind of stuff.
+The salt in the sea makes the wood very hard and suitable for that kind of stuff.
 It is now mainly used for making fences in Iceland.

-The driftwood in the north of Iceland comes from Siberia and driftwood is much more common here in the north than in other areas of Iceland.
-I have also seen beaches in the Strandir area in the Westfjords, which are covered in driftwood.
-It takes the driftwood some 4-5 years to reach Iceland and on the way here it has been around the North Pole!
+The driftwood in the north of Iceland comes from Siberia, and driftwood is much more common here in the north than in other areas of Iceland.
+I have also seen beaches in the Strandir area of the Westfjords covered in driftwood.

-Driftwood in Strandir, which is the easternmost part of the Westfjords - and a poor little dead fox under one of the trees
+Driftwood in Strandir, which is the easternmost part of the Westfjords, and a poor little dead fox under one of the trees

 I was in 7th heaven being in this beautiful area on such a fantastic day.